labUAV/ros2_px4_startup/docs/windows-install.md

 3. When prompted, click "Reopen in Container" or use `Ctrl+Shift+P` → "Dev Containers: Reopen in Container"

+> **⏳ Note**: The first time you open the project in a dev container, the setup will take some time (typically ~30 minutes on a fast system, possibly longer on others).
+This is because the container is building and installing ROS 2, Gazebo, and PX4.
+Subsequent starts will be much faster.

 ## Troubleshooting

 ### Docker Issues